 A request to vote an Absentee Ballot must be received by your local county election official no later than 5pm on the seventh calendar day preceding an election.

 SUBMITTING AN ABSENTEE BALLOT

-Location and time: All absent ballots must be received by 7 p.m. on Election Day in order to be counted.
+Location and time: All absentee ballots must be received by 7 p.m. on Election Day in order to be counted.

 Early voting qualifications: Early voting is available to all registered voters without further registration or qualifications.
 Early voting begins 17 days before and ends 4 days before the election.
-General Election early voting locations and times.
+General Election early voting locations and times

 Verifying Registration: online voter registration verification